douglasmuraoka/frontend-nanodegree-arcade-game/README.md

 ## Installation

+Clone or download all files from this repository.
-To play this game, all you need is a browser installed.
+Make sure you have a browser installed.
 Open index.html with your browser and have fun! :)

 ## Controls